bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles.md

 we lost 7.3h of work, it failed 2 iterations before checkpoint saving time :(

 Will switch to more frequent checkpoint saving of 200 iterations and will lower it further if the hardware failures continue.
 With 2.3TB checkpoint size and 40 secs to save a checkpoint we don't want to do it too often.

+### 2022-03-22

+Switched to `SAVE_INTERVAL=100` as JeanZay had some emergency maintenance downtime and we lost some hours again, so now with 100 iterations per checkpoint we would lose at most 3h.